-If you are buying a new home in a park, or bringing your own home onto the site, you will be able to negotiate the terms of the agreement with the site owner.
+If you buy a new home in a park, or bring your own home onto the site, you can negotiate the terms of the agreement with the site owner.

-If you are buying a second-hand home that's already on the site, you will have to stick with the agreement signed by the previous owner.
+When you buy a second-hand home that's already on the site, you have to comply with the agreement signed by the previous owner.

-Some of the terms of the agreement, known as ‘implied terms’, are laid down in law and can't be changed.
-These include:
+Some of the terms of the agreement are laid down in law and can't be changed.
+These are known as implied terms.